Keyfactor/sectigo-metadata-sync/README.md

    ```powershell
    SectigoMetadataSync.exe kftosc
    ```
-  > **Note:** sctokf sync must be run at least once before kftosc can be.
+  > **Note:** SCtoKF sync must be run at least once before KFtoSC can be.
+Please carefully review all the available configuration options below before running the tool, as some settings may irreversibly impact existing data.

----

-## Command Line Arguments

-One of the following two modes must be specified as the **first (and only) argument** when launching the executable:

-* `sctokf`
-  Synchronizes custom and manual fields **from Sectigo into Keyfactor**.

-  * Reads each entry in `fields.json`.
-  * For each “ManualField,” extracts the specified data from Sectigo’s certificate details JSON.
-  * For each “CustomField,” reads Sectigo’s custom-field value and writes it into Keyfactor.
-  * The required metadata fields are created in Keyfactor if they do not already exist.

-* `kftosc`
-  Synchronizes custom fields (NOT manual fields) **from Keyfactor back into Sectigo**.

-  * Reads each `CustomField` entry in `fields.json`.
-  * For each field, retrieves the value from Keyfactor and updates Sectigo.

-> **Note:** If no argument or an invalid argument is provided, the tool will log an error and exit.

----

 ## Settings

+### The Philosophy of Manual Fields and Custom Fields

+Manual Fields is a term used to represent fields containing data from “static” Sectigo certificate attributes (e.g., externalRequester, reasonCode) obtained when using the Sectigo API "Get SSL certificate details" endpoint for a given certificadte into Keyfactor.
+This is useful in cases where certain data is not automatically loaded into Keyfactor when the certificate is imported via the Sectigo Gateway, but you wish to have it stored in Keyfactor regardless using a Keyfactor Metadata Field.

+Custom Fields is a term used to represent Sectigo custom fields, which are user-defined fields, and exist in Sectigo the same way Metadata Fields exist in Keyfactor.

+These terms are only used in the context of this tool, and do not represent any official terminology from either Sectigo or Keyfactor, but are useful to differentiate between the two different scenarios that occur during synchronization.

-### 1. `config\config.json` Settings
+### 1.`config\config.json` Settings

 * **sectigoLogin**
   Login name/email for Sectigo API (e.g., the account you use to log into Sectigo).